 Any increase in landing speed has an impact on landing distance squared.
 Landing ten knots hot, say 130 versus 120, while only an 8 percent increase in speed, ends up increasing landing distance by 17 percent!

-The standard wind adjustment is to add half the stead-state headwind and half the gust increment, up to a certain limit.
+The standard wind adjustment is to add half the steady-state headwind and all of the gust increment, up to a certain limit.
 (In the G450, you always add at least 5 knots but no more than 20 knots.)
 This is supposed to add a margin of safety in case the wind drops and is theoretically compensated for by the decreased ground speed.
 It is up to you, however, to lose this extra speed prior to touchdown.
 More about: Landing Speed

 Figure: Lateral landing maneuver envelope, from Eddie's notes.

 You want to have everything lined up before you get to Stabilized Approach Height and the easiest way to do that is with a good, straight-in instrument approach.

 ILS, or LOC - keeping in mind the localizer is typically only accurate to 18 nautical miles, capturing the localizer beam is your best method to ensure you are on an extended centerline.

 LPV - An LPV gives you "localizer performance" and in some ways it is better; it is not subject to the effects of a vehicle driving in front of an antenna and giving you full scale deflection when just seconds from touchdown.
 G450 Note: you should "activate vectors" prior to intercepting the LPV course, otherwise you may fail to get a vertical glide path.

 VOR, NDB - these methods may be acceptable, keeping in mind they may not be coincident with the extended runway centerline.